rickstaa/stable-learning-control/docs/source/control/running.rst

             --hid[h] [32,32] [64,32] --act torch.nn.Tanh --seed 0 10 20 --dt
             --data_dir path/to/data

-    runs SAC in the ``Ant-v2`` Gym environment, with various settings controlled by the flags.
+    runs SAC in the ``Ant-v2`` gymnasium environment, with various settings controlled by the flags.

     By default, the PyTorch version will run.
 Substitute ``sac`` with ``sac_tf2`` for the Tensorflow version.